 Your resume is not the place to explain the circumstances of an incomplete degree.
 Be honest, but stick with the basic information you need to include only.
 An unfinished degree on a resume is an example of a special circumstance that you can briefly expand on in your cover letter.

-We’ve covered how to list an incomplete degree, but as a student, how do you list an in-progress degree on your resume?
+We’ve covered how to list an incomplete degree on your resume, but as a student, how do you list your in-progress degree?
 Fortunately, this one is pretty easy.

 An in-progress degree follows the same format as any other degree, except that instead of listing a graduation date, you include an expected graduation date indicating when your degree should be completed.